Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet spin chain: numerical results

 where $\Fnorm{M}=\sqrt{\text{Tr}(MM^\dagger)}$ is the Frobenius norm.
 A small $P(\lambda)$ implies approximate emergent symmetry generated by $\mathcal{O}$.
 To compare across different system size, we have normalized $P(\lambda)$ to be an intensive quantity.
 It is also useful to define the intensive ratio of the norms of the driven part of the Hamiltonian with respect to the static part,

 which quantifies the extent to which the oscillatory component has been removed during the flow.
-As discussed in the discussion surrounding Eq.~\eqref{eq:teff}, a smaller $Q(\lambda)$ implies that $H_0(\lambda)$ is a better approximation for the effective Floquet Hamiltonian.
+As discussed in the discussion surrounding Eq.~\eqref{eq:teff}, a smaller $Q(\lambda)$ implies that $H_0(\lambda)$ is a better approximation for the effective Floquet Hamiltonian upto later times.